mathe-e-botond/ds-math-notes/01-basics.md

 $$P(A) \le 1 \text{, for all A in event space}$$

-Proof from the complement rool
+Proof from the complement rule

 $P(A^C) = 1 - P(A)$<br>
 $P(A^C) \ge 0$, from the first axiom